 Located on Museum Way, the Palm Springs Art Museum will surprise you.
 It has a sculpture garden and an interior with light wooden floors, serving as the perfect backdrop for the art displayed throughout the spacious building.

-The museum showcases local artists, our historic Western art, and curated art exhibits with artists from the United States and worldwide.
+The museum showcases local artists, our historic Western art, and curated exhibits featuring artists from the United States and around the world.

 6. Palm Springs Art Museum Architecture and Design Center